statbiophys/paper-viral-immune-coevo-theory/README.md

 - In  [bash_scripts_handlers_github](./bash_scripts_handlers_github) there are three bash handlers as examples on how we: 1) sweeped through parameters ([grid_parameters_slurm.sh](./bash_scripts_handlers_github/grid_parameters_slurm.sh)), 2) ran the model C++ code handling extinctions and explosions and output directory structure ([arrayjob_coarse_grained_slurm.sh](./bash_scripts_handlers_github/arrayjob_coarse_grained_slurm.sh)), 3) performed analysis and plots on the model outputs ([plot_all_slurm.sh
 ](./bash_scripts_handlers_github/plot_all_slurm.sh)).
 These scripts are meant to be run on a  computing cluster mounting a SLURM queuing engine.
+- In  [Cpp_code_github](./Cpp_code_github) there is the core C++ code for the model divided in multiple .c and .h (header) files.
+The [input](./Cpp_code_github/input_zuzia.dat) file is an example of input parameters to be passed to the program.
+The code saves various output files to track the system evolution over time, and to benchmark convolution algorithms speed and approximation errors.